kyllikki/SAP/kicad/README.md

 This schematic is released under CC BY-SA licence

-The memory sheet has been altered the most and both the original and bugfix only versions have been included for reference.

-This version contains fixes found while building my version:
+The memory and output sheets have been altered to apply fixes found while building my version:

 1) Output display clock gating.